Zac Lowther: Gastonia Baseball Club

+Toros de Tijuana

+On July 3, 2024, Lowther's contract was purchased by the Toros de Tijuana of the Mexican League.
+In 5 games (4 starts) for Tijuana, he posted a 2–1 record and 2.19 ERA with 40 strikeouts across 24 2/3 innings pitched.

+Wei Chuan Dragons

+On January 15, 2025, Lowther signed with the Wei Chuan Dragons of the Chinese Professional Baseball League.

 Personal life

 Lowther's father, Marc, coached him from the time he was six years old through his career at Cuyahoga Heights.
 He and his wife, Brianna, have one daughter, born in January 2021.